Elisha Scott Loomis: Further education and career

 While teaching, Loomis continued his own studies and earned postgraduate degrees.
 While in Berea, studied civil engineering and became the village engineer.
-He attained his B.S. at Baldwin University in 1880 under Professor Aaron Schuyler, and then his A.M. in 1886 and Ph.D. in 1888 from Wooster University, Ohio.
-In 1900 the Cleveland Law School awarded him the LL.B. degree, and he was admitted to the State Bar in June 1900.
+He attained his B.S. at Baldwin University in 1880 under Professor Aaron Schuyler, and then his A.M. in 1886 and Ph.D. in 1888 from Wooster University in Ohio.
+In 1900, the Cleveland Law School awarded him the LL.B. degree, and he was admitted to the State Bar in June 1900.

 From 1880 to 1885 he served as principal, first at the Burbank Academy in Burbank, Ohio, then at the Richfield Township High School, in Summit County, Ohio.
 In 1885, he accepted the chair of mathematics in Baldwin University, succeeding Professor Aaron Schuyler, where he served for ten years.

 In 1895, he accepted the post of head of the Mathematics Department at West High School, Cleveland, Ohio, where he taught for 29 years, not retiring until 1923 as required by law for Ohio state teachers.
-In writing his own obituary he estimated that in his 50 years as a teacher he had ploughed "habit-formation grooves in the plastic brains" of over 4000 boys and girls and young men and women and said that he prized the title of "Teacher" more than any other honour.
+In writing his own obituary, he estimated that in his 50 years as a teacher he had ploughed "habit-formation grooves in the plastic brains" of over 4,000 boys and girls and young men and women and said that he prized the title of "Teacher" more than any other honor.

 Written works

 His written works included his thesis for his Ph.D. degree in metaphysics: "Theism the Result of Completed Investigation", a genealogy of "The Loomis Family in America", and "The Genealogy of Jacob Oberholtzer and His Descendants"'.
 He also wrote "The Teaching of Mathematics in High Schools", and "Original Investigation Or How to Attack an Exercise in Geometry".
-Possibly his best-known work however, is "The Pythagorean Proposition", in which he collected, classified, and discussed 344 proofs of the Pythagorean Theorem.
+Possibly his best-known work however, is "The Pythagorean Proposition", in which he collected, classified, and discussed 344 proofs of the Pythagorean theorem.
 As a note on the standard "rearrangement proof", Loomis attributes this proof to a high-school boy named Maurice Laisnez.
 The book is still a work of reference.
 In 2021, the book was published in a revised and expanded version in German.

 Also he prepared in manuscript, ready for publication, books and articles estimated to number over one hundred, but it is not clear how many of them ever were printed.
 Titles that he mentioned include: "Recollections and Reflections of a Log-Cabin Boy", "This and That, from 50 Years of Experience as a Teacher", a genealogy of his family, a biography of Dr. Aaron Schuyler, and many articles on educational, mathematical and genealogical subjects.

 He held that true teaching, worth-while education and right living consist in ethical and moral habit formation to control one's social contributions throughout life; and that service should guide one's action rather than profits.

 At the time of his death he had a son, Elatus G. Loomis of Cleveland, Ohio, a daughter, Mrs. R. L. Lechner of Buenos Aires, and three grandchildren.